Wealhtheow: Name

 The name Wealhtheow is unique to Beowulf.
-Like most Old English names, the name Wealhtheow is transparently recognisable as a compound of two nouns drawn from everyday vocabulary, in this case wealh (which in early Old English meant "Roman, Celtic-speaker" but whose meaning changed during the Old English period to mean "Briton", then "enslaved Briton", and then "slave") and þēow (whose central meaning was "slave").
+Like most Old English names, the name Wealhtheow is transparently recognisable as a compound of two nouns drawn from everyday vocabulary, in this case wealh (which in early Old English meant "Roman, Celtic-speaker" but whose meaning changed during the Old English period to mean "Briton", then—in some parts of England—"enslaved Briton", and then "slave") and þēow (whose central meaning was "slave").
 Whether this name was thought by the poet(s) or audiences of Beowulf to have any literary meaning is disputed.
-Since it can be translated as "foreigner-slave" or the like, the name Wealhtheow has often been thought to indicate that the character Wealhtheow came to marry Hrothgar by being captured from another people.
+Since it can be translated as "Roman slave" or similar, the name Wealhtheow has often been thought to indicate that the character Wealhtheow came to marry Hrothgar by being captured from another people.
 Yet Old English names do not normally seem to have been understood as lexically meaningful compound nouns.

 In 1935, E. V. Gordon argued that the form of Wealhtheow's name in the Beowulf-manuscript reflected scribal corruption and that in the poem as originally composed, the name must have been an Old English form of a Germanic name reconstructable as *Wala-þewaz ("chosen servant"), attested in other ancient Germanic languages.
 In this argument, at the point of Beowulf's composition, Hrothgar's queen was called *Wælþēo.
 Though Gordon's argument was accepted by few scholars, it was supported and developed in 2017 by Leonard Neidorf, who saw the putative corruption of the character's name to be consistent with the widely accepted view that Beowulf originally included characters called Bēow and Unferþ, despite the manuscript consistently naming them as Beowulf and Hunferþ respectively: Neidorf argued that a scribe had changed *Wælþēo's name because it was unfamiliar to him, substituting the familiar name-element wealh and the later spelling þēow.